 You’ll Need to Change the Way You See Your Marriage

-Your husband’s behavior can’t be about you.
-It’s he who needs a change, not his attitude.
-If you love him enough, you’ll understand that people are never born with good or bad attitudes but with good or bad personalities.
+Your husband hates you’s abusive behavior can’t be about negative things about your husband hating.
+Yossu’sand hates you’s abusive behavior.
+He needs a change, not his attitude.
+If you love my husband hates me, what do I do to him enough?
+You’ll understand that people are never born with good or bad attitudes but good or bad personalities.

 Some people are lovely and wonderful, while others are mean and nasty.
 You’ll need to identify which personality is yours and resolve to give it a new home — in your marriage or therapy.